George Lucas: Lucas Museum of Narrative Art

 By June 2013, Lucas was considering establishing a museum, the Lucas Cultural Arts Museum, to be built on Crissy Field near the Golden Gate Bridge in San Francisco, which would display his collection of illustrations and pop art, with an estimated value of more than $1 billion.
 Lucas offered to pay the estimated $300 million cost of constructing the museum, and would endow it with $400 million when it opened, eventually adding an additional $400 million to its endowment.
 After being unable to reach an agreement with The Presidio Trust, Lucas turned to Chicago.
 A potential lakefront site on Museum Campus in Chicago was proposed in May 2014.
 By June 2014, Chicago had been selected, pending approval of the Chicago Plan Commission, which was granted.
 The museum project was renamed the Lucas Museum of Narrative Art.
 On June 24, 2016, Lucas announced that he was abandoning his plans to locate the museum in Chicago, due to a lawsuit by a local preservation group, Friends of the Parks, and would instead build the museum in California.
 On January 17, 2017, Lucas announced that an eleven-acre campus with green space and the museum's five-story 300,000 square foot building will be constructed over what was a parking lot in Exposition Park, Los Angeles, California.
-It is due to be completed in 2026.
+It was completed in 2026.

 In July 2025, Lucas made his first ever appearance at San Diego Comic-Con, where he previewed the museum.
 At a panel, he showcased multiple pieces, including drawings from the original Iron Man comic, Indiana Jones concept art, Frida Kahlo paintings, and Peanuts sketches, that will be part of the museum's opening exhibits.